 We will be concerned to see whether there is anything to be said in a principled way about right and wrong.
 The core of the course will be an examination of three central traditions in ethical philosophy in the West, typified by Aristotle, Immanuel Kant, and John Stuart Mill.
 We will also look at contemporary discussions of the relation between the demands of morality and those personal obligations that spring from friendships, as well as recent views about the nature of personal welfare.

 Requisite: One course in Philosophy or consent of the instructor.
 Limited to 25 students.
 Spring semester.
-Professor Shah.2017-18: Offered in Spring 2018
+Professor Shah.2022-23: Offered in Fall 2022

 Metaphysics is the investigation, at the most fundamental level, of the nature of reality.
 It has been an especially vibrant area of philosophy in recent years, and we will read some of the freshest and most important work in the field.
 Among the questions to be considered are: What is existence?
 Is there more than one kind of existence?
 Are there merely possible things?
 Could you have been a poached egg (Tichy)?
 What is possibility anyway?
 Can things really change, or do they last for no more than a moment, or both?
 When are several things parts of some greater whole, and why?
 Is a statue identical to the lump of clay from which it is fashioned?
 How can you destroy the statue, yet not destroy the clay?
 Thinking through such basic questions leads to surprising perplexities and surprising insights.
 Readings by Quine, Kripke, Lewis, Van Inwagen, and others.